Onto-DESIDE-VSE/patomat2/README.md

 any given moment.
 If this limit is reached, any new sessions (i.e., requests from new clients) are rejected until enough existing sessions time out due to inactivity.

+## Documentation

+- Documentation for the backend REST API is accessible from each instance in the `About` section, or at `${BACKEND_URL}/v3/api-docs`.
+- Javadoc for the backend is published via GitHub Pages and is available at https://onto-deside-vse.github.io/patomat2/.

 ## License

 MIT